grislyhub/Case-Study-Cyclistic-divvy-bike/README.md

 3. Process
-In this phase using RStudio because it's a large dataset A full description of the process is described here: Capstone_Project_Bikecase.Rmd
+In this phase using RStudio because it's a large dataset A full description of the process is described here: (https://github.com/grislyhub/Case-Study-Cyclistic-divvy-bike/blob/f97b555874724c078c9256615e86705f5c74df49/Capstone_Project_Bikecase.Rmd)

 4. Analyze
 In this phase, I use summary() function in R to conduct descriptive analysis